byomakase/time-addressable-media-store-tools/README.md

 #### DeployIngestHls

 This will deploy an option in the WebUI to ingest content into TAMS.
-It supports ingestion from Elemental Media Live (Channel) and Elemental Media Convert (Job).
+It supports ingestion from Elemental Media Live channels (filtered to show only channels with HLS as the first output) and Elemental Media Convert jobs (filtered to show only jobs with HLS as the first output that do not use TAMS as input).
 It also provides an option to ingest from an external HLS manifest URL.

 **Required Environment Variables:**